 “We as a family – that’s me and Brooke, but the whole Snow family – wanted to support that.”

-The family initially paid for pro-equality advertising to light up the Canberra Airport terminal in rainbow colours to greet politicians arriving at the national capital.
+The family initially paid for pro-equality advertising to light up the Canberra Airport terminal in rainbow colours.
+It greeted politicians arriving at the national capital.

 “We’ve got three children and we were deeply afraid as a family of the impact that would have, the impact on our kids, but also young gay and lesbian Australians and their families.
 So we said, ‘We will step in and help,'” Snow said.

-The Equality Campaign became a partnership between a range of organisations including Australian Marriage Equality, the Human Rights Law Centre, GetUp! and ACON, which in turn built a coalition of over 2,000 companies, unions and grassroots community organisations across Australia.
+The Equality Campaign became a partnership between organisations like Australian Marriage Equality, the Human Rights Law Centre, GetUp! and ACON.
+Later, it turned into a coalition of over 2,000 companies, unions and grassroots community organisations.

-Meanwhile, an innovative Indigenous program and an initiative to support victims of domestic violence were among the other initiatives to be honoured for their impact and innovation at the 2018 Australian Philanthropy Awards, at the Sydney Opera House on Thursday night.
+Meanwhile, an innovative Indigenous program and an initiative to support victims of domestic violence were among the other initiatives honoured.

 Philanthropy Australia CEO Sarah Davies said some of the project recognised at this year’s awards had forever changed the national landscape for the better.

-“The recipients of the 2018 Awards truly showcase the capacity of philanthropy to contribute to meaningful social change,” Davies said.
+“The recipients of the 2018 Awards truly showcase the capacity of philanthropy to contribute to meaningful social change.”